NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

   'X-Real-Ip', 'Via', 'True-Client-Ip', 'Proxy_Connection'];
 ```

-Of course, those headers can be dropped, but many providers forget even that.
+Of course, those headers can be dropped by *anonymous* proxy servers, but many providers forget even that.

 ## Even More Juice